devlbolivar/100-days-of-code/r1-log.md

 ### R1D2

 Day 2 #100DaysOfCode Today I worked with the SignIn UI.
 I Integrated some Material UI components.
 I also struggled with React Router Dom V6 and implemented the first routes.

+### R1D3

+Day 3 #100DaysOfCode Today I worked with React Router Dom again, sorting files and configuring the routes, the layout base is working and I started a Calendar component of events. #react